Tribal Brownfield and Response Program

 - Develop enforcement authorities to protect human health & the environment on Brownfield sites.

 - Encourage public input & participation on the Brownfields process.

 - Address and re-develop Brownfields to enhance the community’s health, well-being, and long-term quality of life.

 Another major component of the Tribal Brownfield and Response Program is to maintain and update a record of sites that includes the name and location of sites at which response actions have been completed.
-The public record is updated at least annually or whenever appropriate.
-The public record is available at the Brownfield Coordinators office in the Natural Resources Department.
+The public record is typically updated bi-annually, and at least annually.
+The public record is available at the Brownfield Specialist’s office in the Natural Resources Department.

 Informational External Links